Get help Managing anxiety

-Panic disorder – is characterised by frequent episodes of extreme fear and anxiety that seem to come out of nowhere.
-People who are dealing with panic disorder experience intense panic attacks that often send them straight to the emergency room.
+Panic disorder characterised by frequent episodes of extreme fear and anxiety that seem to come out of nowhere.
+Those who are dealing with panic disorder may experience intense panic attacks that often send them straight to the emergency room.
 They may also develop anxiety about when the next panic attack will be and where it will take place, and often avoid places where they have experienced panic attacks in the past.

-Social phobia – occurs in specific social contexts and is accompanied by an entire array of unpleasant symptoms such as restlessness, worry, fear, sweating, and so on.
-People who struggle with this condition experience difficulties during oral presentations, dates, and pretty much any context that involves social interactions.
+Social anxiety occurs in specific social contexts and is accompanied by an entire array of unpleasant symptoms such as restlessness, worry, fear, sweating, and so on.
+Those who struggle with this condition experience difficulties during oral presentations, dates, and pretty much any context that involves social interactions.

-In a caring and safe non-judgmental place, anxiety counselling psychologists utilise, Intensive Short-Term Dynamic Psychotherapy (ISTDP) or Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Mindfulness strategies, which can help to:
+In a caring and safe non-judgmental place, an anxiety psychologist utilises Intensive Short-Term Dynamic Psychotherapy (ISTDP) or Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Mindfulness strategies, which can help to: